The ADA definition of disability

 - You have been wrongly classified as having such impairment.

-To prove discrimination under this section of the ADA, you would have to show that your employer, school or someone in public relied on a record showing that you had a substantially limiting impairment.
+You can prove discrimination under this section.
+You have to show that your employer or school relied on the record that indicates your impairment.

 Regarded as having an impairment

-Sometimes you may be considered disabled if an employer, school or someone in public sees you as having an impairment simply because they deny you employment or services or benefits due to myths, fears, and stereotypes about disabilities.
+You may be considered disabled simply because you are denied employment or services.
+Or benefits due to myths, fears, and stereotypes about disabilities.

 - An employee has controlled high blood pressure, which is not substantially limiting.
-However, his employer fears that the employee will suffer a heart attack and reassigns the employee to a less strenuous job.
+His employer fears that the employee will suffer a heart attack and reassigns the employee.

 - A person with a severe burn or scar does not have a disability.
-He may be regarded as having a disability when he faces discrimination based on people's attitudes.
+She may face discrimination because people assume she does.

 Updated: January 2017